 Angie watched her makeup circle the drain as the hot water from the shower head beat on her back.
 With it went her worries.
 Peggy didn’t hate her.
 That’s really all that mattered.

-She sat on the warm tile in the shower until her fingers were wrinkly and the water was running clear.
+She sat on the warm tile in the shower until her fingers were wrinkly and the water ran clear.
 When she glanced in the mirror, her own face looked back.
 No powder, no blush, no mascara.
 She poked at the spot on her cheek she’d noticed earlier and sighed.
 Figuring it was about time to turn in, she wrapped herself up in one of the fluffy bathrobes and headed to her bed.

 Not five minutes after she’d tucked herself in came a gentle knock on her door.